lenigmacedo/discord-bot/README.md

 6. Run `docker-compose up --build --detach`.
 This will build the bot, and run it.

+_Note: Commands will not immediately appear in Discord, and can take up to 1 hour to register to Discord's servers.
+Just keep checking, and they should appear soon (assuming everything is set up properly!)_

 ## How to update the bot

 1. Pull the latest code from this repository with `git pull`.
 This will not override your .env file, but it is a good idea to check the .env-example file to ensure you meet the latest environment variable requirements.